docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

   in the image (`lowerdir`) and the `fd2` references the file in the container (`upperdir`).
 A workaround for this is to `touch` the files which causes the copy-up operation to happen.
-All subsequent `open(2)` operations regardless of read-only or read-write access mode will be referencing the file in the container (`upperdir`).
+All subsequent `open(2)` operations regardless of read-only or read-write access mode reference the file in the container (`upperdir`).

   `yum` is known to be affected unless the `yum-plugin-ovl` package is installed.